-We can see something of this dilemma if we turn to one of the most famous gardens for which Gilpin can raise some admiration, Blenheim, near Oxford.
+We can see something of this dilemma if we turn to one of the most famous gardens for which Gilpin can express some admiration, Blenheim, near Oxford.
 Like all gardens, Blenheim was a palimpsest of designs and fashions from previous generations.
-With Vanbrugh’s monolithic style the subject of much criticism by the middle of the century, and with his magnificent single-arched bridge originally spanning a tiny stream in a steep-sided valley, the gardens had been transformed by “Capability” Brown by the time that Gilpin paid a visit in the early 1770s.
-Most dramatically, the construction of a massive damn and the subsequent flooding of the valley created a huge river-like lake which not only gave to the over-sized bridge a more appropriate scale but allowed Brown to lay out “riverside” walks of which Gilpin would claim (in the published tour, at least) “the banks of the Wye scarce exhibit more romantic scenes.”
-Work was still underway during Gilpin’s visit, however, with islands and planting in particular continuing to take shape, and with the signs of large-scale earth moving still very much in evidence.
-It is in this context—the making of a natural landscape—that the manuscripts’ changes of phraseology, claims for the natural, and admiration for picturesque effects, become particularly significant.
+With Vanbrugh’s monolithic style having been the subject of much criticism by the middle of the century, along with his magnificent single-arched bridge that spanned a tiny stream in a steep-sided valley, the gardens had been transformed by “Capability” Brown by the time Gilpin paid a visit in the early 1770s.
+Most dramatically, the construction of a massive dam and the subsequent flooding of the valley created a huge river-like lake that not only gave to the oversized bridge a more appropriate scale but also allowed Brown to lay out “riverside” walks about which Gilpin would claim (in the published tour, at least), “the banks of the Wye scarce exhibit more romantic scenes.”
+Work was still underway during Gilpin’s visit, however, with islands and planting in particular continuing to take shape, and with the signs of large-scale earth-moving still very much in evidence.
+It is in this context—the making of a natural landscape—that the manuscripts’ changes of phrasing, claims about what is natural, and admiration for picturesque effects become particularly significant.

-Of the numerous changes in the manuscripts, a number are worth exploring because they help us to understand what might be at stake when Gilpin attempts to match verbal and visual representations of a landscape at once natural and made, picturesque but only like a picture when appropriately processed and re-formed.
-Perhaps the most obvious difference between manuscript and published accounts of Blenheim is that many of the more straightforwardly critical comments are simply missing.
-In the published tour the description of the flooded valley begins with the scene below the bridge, which is described as “the most beautiful part”; in the fair copy of the Lakes tour, however, this is preceded by a judgement upon the upper lake concluding with the view that “There is a sharpness in the lines, wh. is rarely seen in nature.
+Of the numerous changes in the manuscripts, a number are worth exploring because they help us to understand what might be at stake when Gilpin attempts to match verbal and visual representations of a landscape at once natural and made—picturesque, but only like a picture when appropriately processed and re-formed.
+Perhaps the most obvious difference between manuscript and published accounts of Blenheim, however, is that many of the more straightforwardly critical comments are simply missing.
+In the published tour the description of the flooded valley begins with the scene below the bridge, which is described as “the most beautiful part”; in the fair copy manuscript of the Lakes tour, titled “Tour through England,” however, this is preceded by a judgement upon the upper lake concluding: “There is a sharpness in the lines, wh. is rarely seen in nature.
 The knoll near the bridge, with the large tree upon it, is particularly formal.
 In many parts Part of the banks & a new-made island or two, are planted; but the effect will not be seen these 50 years.”